adamrudolf-becube/cpp-cheatsheet/README.md

 Prefer move if you don't have a reson to copy as it's incomparably faster.
 Ever case is different, but some rules of thumb you can use move, if 1) you don't need to modify the value, or 2) if you actually want to make changes to the original value.

+#### Can I implement move semantics in a copy contructor?
+Or are these magically enforced?

+With other words, can I misuse the intention of any of these?

+Yes.
+You as the programmer has the responsibility to fill the functions' body if you decide to override default functionality.
+You can use it in a correct and incorrect way.
+So for example having a copy constructor doesn't automatically enforce that an actual copy will take place.
+But *please* if you implement any of these, do it in a way they do what they promise.

 ### How the assignment operator works (`=`)

+First of all, it checks if the right side has an rvalue reference or not.
+If it does, move semantics are used, otherwise copy.

-- If you assign to a new value, it's the move constructor: `MyClass my_object = other;`
+- If you assign to a new value, the move/copy constructor is called: `MyClass my_object = other;`
-- If you use it with an existing value, it's a move assignment operator: `my_object = other;`
+- If you use it with an existing value, it's a move/copy assignment operator: `my_object = other;`

 Copies value:
 - If they are value types, e.g. normal int: `int b = a` will have different memory addresses.
 Changing `b` doesn't change `a`